brettspeaks/salt-talk/salt-talk.rst

 The salt-key command has a lot of options, but the ones I use the most:

-    -l ARG, --list=ARG  List the public keys.
+    -l ARG              List the public keys.
 The args "pre", "un", and "unaccepted" will list unaccepted/unsigned keys. "acc"
                         or "accepted" will list accepted/signed keys. "rej" or "rejected" will list rejected keys. "den" or "denied" will list denied keys.
 Finally, "all" will list all keys.
-    -L, --list-all      List all public keys.
-(Deprecated: use "--list all") -a ACCEPT, --accept=ACCEPT
-                        Accept the specified public key (use --include-all to match rejected keys in addition to pending keys).
+    -L                  List all public keys.
+(Deprecated: use "--list all") -a ACCEPT           Accept the specified public key (use --include-all to match rejected keys in addition to pending keys).
                         Globs are supported.
-    -A, --accept-all    Accept all pending keys
+    -A                  Accept all pending keys
-    -r REJECT, --reject=REJECT
-                        Reject the specified public key (use --include-all to match accepted keys in addition to pending keys).
+    -r REJECT           Reject the specified public key (use --include-all to match accepted keys in addition to pending keys).
                         Globs are supported.
-    -p PRINT, --print=PRINT
-                        Print the specified public key
-    -P, --print-all     Print all public keys
+    -p PRINT            Print the specified public key -P                  Print all public keys
-    -d DELETE, --delete=DELETE
-                        Delete the specified key.
+    -d DELETE           Delete the specified key.
 Globs are supported.

 \* NOTE: You don't have to do this on salt2 (thin client salt master) because auto key accept is turned on.
 Though, if